 If stolen credentials is the top prize for cybercriminals, phishing is the preferred method to achieve it.
 Spoofing a trusted identity, phishing attacks exploit human nature rather than exclusively technological vulnerabilities.

 In this report, 25 percent of successful data breaches involved phishing—and credentials are by far the most common piece of data compromised in phishing attacks.

-A phishing data breach is a pervasive problem, feeding into every stage of multi-chain attacks we observe at Proofpoint.
+Phishing is a pervasive problem, feeding into every stage of multi-chain attacks we observe at Proofpoint.
 The success of phishing attacks relies on the inherent vulnerabilities.
-Which brings us to our third attack vector: human error.
+Which brings us to our third security vector: human error.

 3. Human Error

 Human error accounted for 22% of all data breaches in Verizon’s report.
 Insiders have always been a challenge to the confidentiality and integrity of available data.
 According to Proofpoint research, the average global cost of Insider Threats rose by 31% in two years to $11.45 million, and the frequency of incidents spiked by 47% in the same time period.
 And now, with a largely distributed workforce unprotected from the shield of corporate controls, the opportunity for error increases exponentially.

 HOW TO PROTECT YOUR WORKFORCE AGAINST A DATA BREACH

 So, what’s the best way to protect your increasingly remote workforce?
 Here are five key pillars to a people-centric cybersecurity strategy.

 When your people check personal webmail at work, they can unintentionally introduce known or new threats into your organization.
 In fact, according to Osterman, 60% of attacks in the enterprise come from web or personal email usage on corporate devices.